frankplus/csweb/README.md

 - keyboard support using WASD to move QE to rotate the player, space to conferm/shoot, H to reload, K to change weapon.
 - Working sound engine using SDL_mixer

-## TODO
+# TODO
-- implement mouse support to rotate the player
-- implement mouse support for Gui control
+better support for smartphone touchscreen
-- add controller support using Gamepad API
-- add keyboard for text typing